If you’re looking for the absolute best places to visit in Malta and Gozo, you’ve come to the right place.

 Check out this article: The 29 Best Museums in Malta.

 This little island nation has a lot to offer the curious traveller, with a rich, fascinating history and with traces of various cultures and foreign rulers who left their mark on Malta and its culture.
 Malta is awash with various places to see within old village cores, the countryside and by the sea, allowing visitors to delve into the country’s past, get to know its art scene, and imagine times gone by.

-Aside from places to visit, there are also a lot of things to do in Malta that are worthwhile exploring.
+Aside from places to visit, there are also a lot of things to do in Malta that are worth exploring.

 This list of recommendations for the best places to visit in Malta is based on personal experience as an expat-turned-local.
-There are more options out there but I feel these are the places I would recommend that are worth your time and money on your visit in malta.
+There are more options out there, but I feel these are the places I would recommend that are worth your time and money on your visit to malta.

 If you only have one or two days to visit a few places in Malta and Gozo, my recommendations are: